chaoss/augur/docs/source/getting-started/guide-amazon-linux-augur/installation.rst

 ~~~~~~~~~~~~~~~~~~~

-Installing GO
+Installing Go
 -------------

-Augur requires a language called GO to fully install.
+Augur requires a language called Go to fully install.
 This `simple method of installing`_ (shown directly below) works best, but a workaround is also listed in the event that it does not.

 .. code-block:: bash